ebelinski/iosref/_subpages/ios-usage.md

 </table>
 </div>

-These figures were last updated on <b>August 8, 2022</b> using data from <a href="https://gs.statcounter.com/ios-version-market-share/mobile-tablet/worldwide">Statcounter GlobalStats</a> and <a href="https://github.com/ebelinski/iosref/blob/main/meta/ios-usage-generator.swift">this script</a>.
+These figures were last updated on <b>September 8, 2022</b> using data from <a href="https://gs.statcounter.com/ios-version-market-share/mobile-tablet/worldwide">Statcounter GlobalStats</a> and <a href="https://github.com/ebelinski/iosref/blob/main/meta/ios-usage-generator.swift">this script</a>.
 You may update the figures yourself with a <a href="https://github.com/ebelinski/iosref">pull request</a>.

 ### See also